Club Registrars or Club Presidents must apply for a player-specific waiver if a player on one of their organization's teams:

 - If needed, the Waiver Director will contact the submitter to clarify incomplete information.

-- Depending on the type, some waivers can be automatically approved, while others may need to be routed for additional review and consideration by the BAYS Placement Committee per the BAYS Bylaws.
+- Depending on the type, some waivers can be automatically approved, while others may need to be routed for additional review and consideration by either the BAYS Waivers Committee or the BAYS Placement Committee per the BAYS Match Rules.

 - Waivers remain Pending until a Waiver Director updates the waiver status to one of the following: